Major Incident Management

 - Public class

 Take control of your Incident Management with Kepner-Tregoe’s Major Incident Management workshop.
 Designed for learners looking to expand their knowledge and performance, this workshop brings higher quality, more consistency, and greater speed to the incident handling process by improving the underlying quality and consistency of troubleshooting.
-Our ITIL®-recognized, interactive, and simulator-based approach helps you restore service more effectively, while managing risk and communicating confidently under pressure.
+Our ITIL®-recognized and interactive approach helps you restore service more effectively, while managing risk and communicating confidently under pressure.

 What You Get